TimCoates/TimCoates.github.io/pages/explore/search_free_slots.md

 keywords: getcarerecord, structured, rest, resource
 sidebar: foundations_sidebar
 permalink: search_free_slots.html
-summary: "Details the Search for free slots functionality required"
+summary: "Details the Search for free slots interaction"
 ---

 {% include important.html content="Site under development by NHS Digital, It is advised not to develop against these specifications until a formal announcement has been made." %}